 This may, at first, feel awkward.
 What benefits come from rehashing past regret?
 Nonetheless, examining regretful behavior is for the sake of improvement.
 When a conversation with someone else is less than desirable because of the way we conduct ourselves, we have choices.
 We can push the conversation aside and make excuses for ourselves.
 This only causes repetition of the same poor communication.
 Likewise, we may allow guilt to impede an honest look at how we can change.

 The answer lies in the middle.
-We can seek resolution with the one we have wronged, making a conscious effort to understand what triggered the inappropriate response and make the choice to respond, rather than react, more appropriately in the future.
+We can seek resolution with the one we have wronged, making a conscious effort to understand what triggered the inappropriate response.
+Then we make the choice to respond, rather than react, more appropriately in the future.
 A confident, self-aware person learns from mistakes without letting denial or guilt cripple growth.
-In doing so, psychological safety is amplified.
+In doing so, we reinforce psychological safety.

 Avoid excusing behavior.